Battle of Saint-Mathieu: Battle

-Role in Breton culture
+Aftermath

-Brittany and France were still technically separate realms at the time, united only dynastically through the marriage of Duchess Anne to King Louis XII of France.
+Over the next two days, with the French fleet in Brest, the English fleet captured or destroyed thirty-two French vessels and recovered the valuable French anchors before returning to England.
+As a result of the engagement Sir Edward Howard was made Lord High Admiral by Henry VIII.
+Brittany and France were still de facto separate states at the time, although the Duchess Anne was a vassal of King Louis XII of France, whom she had also recently married.
 The combination of the French and Breton fleets was thus the first significant military action in which the two countries fought together, twenty four years after the Battle of Saint-Aubin-du-Cormier (1488), the last battle between them.
 It thus became symbolic within Brittany of the unity between Brittany and France.

 The destruction of the Breton ship Marie la Cordelière quickly became famous.
 French poets Humbert de Montmoret and Germain de Brie both wrote poems about it.
 The latter work presented such an exaggeratedly heroic version of the death of Hervé de Portzmoguer, that it occasioned a satirical response from Thomas More, leading to a literary battle between More and de Brie.
 The death of de Portzmoguer, on the day of Saint Lawrence (10 August), was later portrayed as a deliberate act of self-sacrificing heroism.
 He is supposed to have said «Nous allons fêter saint Laurent qui périt par le feu!». ("we will celebrate the feast of Saint Lawrence, who died by fire") before blowing up the ship to avoid its capture.
-In fact, there is no evidence that the explosion was intentional and early literary accounts make no such claims.Hervé de Portzmoguer at www.netmarine.net/ This version was commemorated by the Breton poet Théodore Botrel.
+In fact, there is no evidence that the explosion was intentional and early literary accounts make no such claims.
+This version was commemorated by the Breton poet Théodore Botrel.
 A similar version is portrayed by Alan Simon in the song Marie la Cordelière from Anne de Bretagne (2008).

-In 2018, the French government was searching for the wrecks of the sunken warships Cordelière and Regent.
+In 2018, the French government announced it was searching for the wrecks of Marie-la-Cordelière and Regent.